BleuBleu/FamiStudio/Docs/docs/sequencer.md

 ![](images/PasteSpecialSequencer.png#center)

 * **Insert** : Will insert the copied patterns and move all the existing ones to the right.
-* **Extend song** : Will extend the song duration to accomodate the newly inserted patterns (Only available when Insert is enabled).
+* **Extend song** : Will extend the song duration to accommodate the newly inserted patterns (Only available when Insert is enabled).
 * **Repeat** : Allows pasting the copied patterns multiple times in a row.

 On mobile, the same functionality is accessible by long pressing the "Paste" button while in the Sequencer.